spacemeshos/testnet-guide/guide/install.md

 We provide these installers in order to make it convenient for non-developers to join Spacemesh.

-> If you prefer and technically able, you can build and run the installer [directly from source code](build.md) instead of using our provided installer.
+> If you prefer and technically able, you can build and run a full p2p node and a CLI wallet [directly from source code](build.md) instead of using our provided installer.

 ---